cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 message being signed is well-structured.
 Depending on the application, zero knowledge proofs could be useful for this purpose.
 Defining such a proof is out of scope for this document.

-Verifiers should check that, in addition to signature validity, the unblinded message is well-structured for the relevant application.
-For example, if an application of this protocol requires messages to be structures of a particular form, then verifiers should check that unblinded messages adhere to this form.
+Verifiers should check that, in addition to signature validity, the signed message is well-structured for the relevant application.
+For example, if an application of this protocol requires messages to be structures of a particular form, then verifiers should check that messages adhere to this form.

 ## Message Entropy {#message-entropy}